geekzter/azure-vdc/README.md

 # Automated VDC
-This project contains a sample starter Virtual Datacenter (VDC), which follows a Hub & Spoke network topology:
+This project contains a sample starter Virtual Datacenter (VDC), which follows a Hub & Spoke network topology.
+Two demo applications (one IaaS, one PaaS) are deployed into it.

 [![Build status](https://dev.azure.com/ericvan/VDC/_apis/build/status/vdc-terraform-apply-simple-ci?branchName=master)](https://dev.azure.com/ericvan/VDC/_build/latest?definitionId=72&branchName=master)

 ## TL;DR, give me the Quickstart
-To get started you just need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) and [Azure CLI](http://aka.ms/azure-cli), and a shell of your choice.
+To get started you just need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) and [Azure CLI](http://aka.ms/azure-cli), you can a shell of your choice.

 Make sure you have the latest version of Azure CLI.
 This requires some extra work on Linux (see http://aka.ms/azure-cli) e.g. for Debian/Ubuntu:
 `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`